SaiAbhi8/image-based-3d-modeling-using-structure-from-motion-techniques/README.md

 ---

-## 🧪 Sample Datasets
-You can use your own images or sample datasets:
-- Multi-view images of a static object captured from different angles.
-- Checkerboard calibration images (for intrinsic calibration).

----

 ## 📊 Results
 - Sparse 3D point cloud visualization
 - Reconstructed camera trajectories
 - Intermediate matching and geometry verification visualizations

----

-## 🛠️ Dependencies
-- **Python 3.11+**
-- OpenCV
-- NumPy
-- SciPy
-- Matplotlib
-- PyQt / Tkinter (for GUI)
-- FLANN / scikit-learn (for matching)

----

 ## 📚 Future Work
 - Integrate dense reconstruction using Multi-View Stereo (MVS).